 Virtualization is not a panacea, and does not automatically provide scalability.

 The key problem with running multiple systems on the same hardware is contention, also known as hot spots.
 This is what happens when two systems ask for the same thing at the same time.

 For instance, if you combine a CPU-heavy virtual machine with an I/O-heavy virtual machine, the two will coexist well, not interfering when requesting resources.
 Deploying multiple CPU-intensive VMs on the same hardware is less beneficial, as there are fewer idle resources left over to benefit from.
 Running multiple I/O-heavy systems on the same hardware is significantly worse, as it magnifies storage latency.
 Proper planning and performance analysis is required to make the best use of a virtualized system—but the payoff is worth it.

 Virtualization doesn’t replace other scalability strategies—it enhances them.
 It allows you to:

 - reduce the amount you spend on hardware

 - consolidate legacy systems and retire older equipment

-In next week’s post, I’ll cover how virtualization positions you well to expand into offsite virtualization: the cloud.
+In my next post, I’ll cover how virtualization positions you well to expand into off-site virtualization, also known as the cloud.